 All Academic Bee rounds are played with a lockout buzzer system, and feature pyramidal-style questions that progress from more obscure to more familiar information.
 Students ring in when they believe they know the answer; if they are correct, they get a point, if not, the other students have a chance to answer.
 The top scoring students from the combined preliminary rounds then advance to the final round to determine the champion.

-Update February 2019: US Academic Bee tournaments at all sites held in conjunction with the Regional Finals of the National History Bee and National Science Bee will have separate finals and medalists for the following age divisions: 8th grade, 7th grade, 6th grade, and 5th grade and younger.
+Note 2: US Academic Bee tournaments at all sites held in conjunction with the Regional Finals of the National History Bee and National Science Bee will have separate finals and medalists for the following age divisions: 8th grade, 7th grade, 6th grade, and 5th grade and younger.
 However, at some sites, 7th and 8th graders may play together in the preliminary rounds, as may 6th graders and students in 5th grade and younger.

 At US Academic Bee tournaments that are held together with US Academic Bowl tournaments, there may either be separate divisions for 8th grade, 7th grade, 6th grade, and 5th grade and younger.
 Or there will be a combined Middle School division for 7th and 8th graders, and an Elementary Division for all students in 6th grade and younger.
 Larger tournaments will typically follow the former format, and smaller tournaments the latter, though this is at the discretion of USABB.